 It is also important to note that while a VPN can hide your IP address, there are other ways to determine your location.
 When you use a VPN, your IP location is hidden, but if you use a GPS on your device, that will not be protected.

 Why Should I Hide My Web Activity from My Internet Service Provider (ISP)?

+So, why should you use a VPN to hide your activity?
 Even if you have deleted your cookies and cleared your browsing activity, your ISP likely still has access to them.
 ISPs can view and access all of your DNS queries and a host of information about your browsing activities.

 What Doesn’t a VPN Hide?